-Where the Mariners sit in the AL wild card race with just over a month of games left
+Where the Mariners sit in the AL wild-card race with just over a month of games left

 - 18 vs over .500 (36-38 vs. .500 teams)

-The Mariners open a four-game series against the Royals (56-69) on Thursday and have a three-game series in KC in a few weeks.
+The Mariners open a four-game series against the Royals (56-69) Thursday and have a three-game series in KC in a few weeks.
 But even Servais has admitted they have a tendency to not play well against teams they should beat.
 Kansas City recently took four of five games the Astros.
 Seattle also has a home and away series with a very bad Diamondbacks team (42-85).
 But the six games left with the Astros and the seven with the A’s loom large.
 Seattle does end the season with a six-game homestand.

 The schedule sure does bode well for the Yankees to maintain that spot for the wild card.
 They only have three games remaining with Tampa, who leads them by four games in the AL East race.
-That series comes in the final days of season at Yankee Stadium, which would be pretty fun baseball if it they are playing for the division title.
+That series comes in the final days of season at Yankee Stadium, which would be pretty fun baseball if they are playing for the division title.
 The Red Sox get six games with the Orioles and three with the Nationals — two very bad teams.
 Boston closes out the season with a three-game series at Camden Yards and a three-game series at Nationals Park.

 The A’s don’t have a favorable schedule.
-They are reeling, having lost eight of 10, and the Yankees, the hottest team in baseball, come to town on Thursday for a four-game series.
+They are reeling, having lost eight of 10, and the Yankees, the hottest team in baseball, visit Oakland on Thursday for a four-game series.

 The Blue Jays can get healthy with 10 games against the Orioles and seven with the Twins.
 But they have seven games with the Yankees, six with the Rays and two more with the White Sox.